-All permanent full-time and part-time State of Ohio employees are eligible for participation in the Commuter Choice Parking and Transit program.
+All State of Ohio employees are eligible for participation in the Commuter Choice Parking and Transit program.

 The majority of costs you incur from your residence to work or from work to your residence, for public transportation (i.e. mass transit) or van pools and for parking are considered eligible commuting expenses under IRS regulations.
 Commuting expenses must represent your normal commute between your residence and your work location.

 The monthly administrative fee for parking and transit is $3.95 on an “after-tax” basis and is paid for by the employee.